WallarooLabs/blog.wallaroolabs.com/content/post/celery-to-stream-processing.md

 Our price object also looks a bit different than our Celery example.
 With Celery we were using SQLite's `AVG` function to take the average of all the prices that came in a predefined time interval.
 In our Wallaroo application I keep a count of the number of results we've seen so far, the total, and the current average.
 The average is calculated by dividing the total by the count.
 It's a fairly basic calculation but you could use any python library to do this as well.
 Things like Pandas and NumPy work great with Wallaroo.

 The computation logic is very similar to what we we're doing with Celery.
-The Wallaroo computations(view the full file [here](https://github.com/enilsen16/pricealert/blob/master/coinbase.py)) may be more explicit but both extract the price data from Coinbase, calculate the average price, and then check to see if any users' alert thresolds were crossed.
+The Wallaroo computations(view the full file [here](https://github.com/enilsen16/pricealert/blob/master/coinbase.py)) may be more explicit but both extract the price data from Coinbase, calculate the average price, and then check to see if any users' alert thresholds were crossed.

 ```python
 def maybe_send_alerts_based_on_average_price(btc_price, alerts):